Medium/falkor-archived/README.md

 Helper for setting the cookie header.
 Can be called multiple times to set multiple cookies.

-#### .withPayload(string)
+#### .withPayload(bufferOrUtf8String)

-Specifies a string (assumed to be utf8) to be sent as the request payload/body.
-Will be sent regardless of HTTP method.
+Specifies the request payload.
+It can be either a `Buffer` or a string.
+Strings are assumed to be UTF-8.
+The payload will be sent regardless of HTTP method.
+The Content-Length header will also be set accordingly.

 #### .withFormEncodedPayload(object)